 Sharp as a tack – You must come across as someone who is worth listening to because you can help them.

-An expert in your field – From the time we’re young, we were taught to respect and believe in authority figures.
+An expert in your field – From the time we were young, we were taught to respect and believe in authority figures.

 Rapport on a conscious and unconscious level

-Have you ever spoken to someone and their voice just seemed to have such a relaxing, hypnotic effect in you?
-In a way that it didn’t really matter what the person said, you just enjoyed listening to them?
+Have you ever spoken to someone and their voice just seemed to have such a relaxing, hypnotic effect on you?
+In a way that it didn’t really matter what the person said, you just enjoyed listening to them.